proLogistik ensures freshness kick at K+K with warehouse management

-Regional strength as a concept for success
+Regional strength as a recipe for success

-Consistent continuation of the digitization strategy
+Consistent continuation of the digitalization strategy

-In 2016, the go-ahead was given for further development of the IT infrastructures.
-“To meet the sensitivity of our consumers, we have always emphasized the highest food quality combined with sustainability and transparency,” Rob says.
-Verbunt, the project manager responsible for the LVS digitization project at K+K. “In order to be able to guarantee this permanently and at the same time act in an economically secure manner, the logistical processes had to be designed and reorganized in a functionally secure manner.
-Therefore, K+K decided to introduce a warehouse management system”.
+In 2016, the go-ahead was given for the further development of the IT infrastructures.
+“In order to do justice to the sensitivity of our consumers, we have always attached great importance to the highest food quality combined with sustainability and transparency,” says Rob.
+Verbunt, the project manager responsible for the WMS digitization project at K+K. “In order to be able to guarantee this in the long term and at the same time act in an economically secure manner, the logistical processes had to be designed and reorganized to be functionally reliable.
+K+K therefore decided to introduce a warehouse management system”.

-“The decision in favor of proLogistik was also supported by the fact that the intralogistics system house was able to supply the necessary hardware in parallel from a single source and we did not have to look for another supplier here,” Mr. Verbunt further notes.
+“The decision in favor of proLogistik was also supported by the fact that the intralogistics system house was able to supply the necessary hardware from a single source at the same time and we didn’t have to look for another provider,” Mr. Verbunt adds.
 In addition, the warehouse management system from proLogistik already has a standardized interface to the gevis ERP | NAV from GWS Gesellschaft für Warenwirtschafts-Systeme, so that any connection problems could be ruled out from the outset.

 Phase model minimizes commissioning risks

-The major advantage of this approach is that the underlying complexity of the project can be reduced and risks minimized.
+The great advantage of this approach is that the underlying complexity of the project can be reduced and risks minimized.
 Affected employees also benefit from “training on the job” and can gradually familiarize themselves with the new work processes.

-Industry LSV supplemented with individual applications
+Sectoral LVS supplemented by individual applications

 Robust hardware for paperless order processing

-Quality promise also secured in the future
+Quality promise secured for the future

 Closex